 - Spa days or half‑day wellness experiences

 These add a sense of indulgence without requiring a five‑star hotel every night.
+Many of these experiences can be reserved ahead of time through platforms like

-Step 8: Packing for Comfort and Style
+Step 8: Packing for comfort and style

 What you pack dramatically affects how your trip feels day to day.